 I have attempted to grow watermelon in a Northern costal area with a short summer.
 Although I was slightly successful one year, all other attempts were failures.
 Even when I started with seedlings grown indoors.
 The summers in that type area are too cool and too short for the home gardener to grow watermelon.
 So select plants that are suited for your area.

 You should start your seeds 4-6 weeks before you intend to place them in the garden.
 This should be 4-6 weeks prior to the last frost date in your area.
 Use peat pots designed for starting seed indoors.
 These are available in various sizes in your garden shop and are not very expensive.
 I recommend these because they may be planted directly in the garden without removing the plant from it's container.
 Thus you will not shock the plant by disturbing the roots.

-Plant 3 seeds in each peat pot at the recommended planting depth.
+Plant 3 seeds in each peat pot at the planting depth recommended on the seed package.
 Water and cover with a sheet of clear plastic (kitchen food wrap).
 Place in a warm area (normal indoor temperature 65-75 degrees).